 Faculty members are pre-paid to attend Scheduled Flex Week Events or complete Individual Activities.
 Forms must be submitted on time to avoid a pay dock.
 For Individual Activities:

 Submit the Completed Individual Activity Form after you have finished your activity.

 Faculty may seek pre-approval for any individual activity by submitting the Individual Activity Proposal.
 Once the activity is approved, then the Completed Indiviudal Activity form must be submitted to receive professional development credit.

 The Professional Development timeline begins the week prior to the start of each semester--the first day of Flex week.

-Adjunct Faculty Time Frame: FALL: July 1 to the 12th week of class.
-SPRING: week 13 of fall to week 12 of spring semester, or roll over extra hours from fall (we will do this for you - see Blackboard).
-NOTE : If a part-time faculty member chooses to engage in professional development activities earlier than flex week, and if her/his teaching load is subsequently reduced, she/he is not entitled to be compensated for the extra hours.
+- Note: You may "roll-over" excess hours from Fall to Spring semesters, (within the same academic year).
+If a part-time faculty member chooses to engage in professional development activities earlier than flex week, and if her/his teaching load is subsequently reduced, she/he is not entitled to be compensated for the extra hours.